sal55/langs/MLang/Downloads.md

 ## Downloads for MM, QQ, AA Tools

-(Page under constructions, files under development.)
+(Page under construction, links not ready.)

 Each download is one self-contained file.
 Either a Windows binary `mm.exe`, or a `.ma` amalgamated source file, or a single C source file.